NoContent204/masters-project/README.md

 `pip install -r requirements.txt`

-This project implements a grey-box fuzzer for the automotive Unified Diagnostic Services (UDS) protocol.
+This project implements a black-box fuzzer for the automotive Unified Diagnostic Services (UDS) protocol.

 The main program of this project is uds-fuzzer.py
 You can get help for running the program with the `-h` option